Racket-Science/Tennis-Match-Predictions/story.md

 In conclusion we have come to 3 major findings.
 Higher rank players will beat their opponents about 64% of the time.
-Meaning greatness is thought to beat, even for ML Roger is way above baseline with a winning record of 82% And greatness comes from experience, in reality age is not a factor
+Meaning greatness is thought to beat, even for ML

+Roger is way above baseline with a winning record of 82% Players ranked # 1 average a victory rate of 72%

+And greatness comes from experience, in reality age is not a factor

 If we had more time we would love to: